Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Introduction

 Despite the promise of semantic interpretations using LLMs, several challenges remain to be addressed: (i) Generation Challenge: The semantic interpretations generated by LLMs can suffer from issues like hallucinations and randomness.
-Ensuring consistent and high-quality semantic interpretations remains a significant challenge. (ii) Alignment Challenge: Once LLMs generate semantic interpretations of sensor readings and labels, the next step is to align them for Human Activity Recognition (HAR), i.e., aligning sensor reading and label based on their interpretation.
-While language models can be used to align these interpretations, general LLMs lack specific knowledge of IMU data and human activity recognition, limiting their ability to accurately understand and reason about activities. (iii) Deployment Challenge: Frequent access to cloud-based LLMs or deploying them locally on mobile devices is impractical due to high latency and resource constraints.
+Ensuring consistent and high-quality semantic interpretations remains a significant challenge. (ii) Alignment Challenge: Once LLMs generate semantic interpretations of sensor readings and labels, the next step is to align them for human activity recognition, i.e., aligning sensor readings and labels based on their interpretations.
+While language models can be used to align these interpretations, general language models lack specific knowledge of IMU data and human activity recognition, limiting their ability to accurately understand and reason about activities. (iii) Deployment Challenge: Frequent access to cloud-based LLMs or deploying them locally on mobile devices is impractical due to high latency and resource constraints.
 A lightweight framework is needed to effectively leverage LLMs for on-device HAR.

-To address these challenges, we design \name\, a novel system that leverages LLMs to generate semantic interpretations of sensor readings and activity labels, aimed at improving cross-dataset human activity recognition. \name\ consists of three key components. (i) Generation: we carefully design prompts to guide LLMs in generating semantic interpretations and develop an iterative re-generation method to ensure high-quality semantic outputs. (ii) Alignment: we design a semantic interpretation alignment module to enhance understanding of semantic interpretations based on a pre-trained text encoder to encode interpretations and two contrastive learning tasks to improve the alignment between activities and sensor readings. (iii) Deployment: We introduce a lightweight, two-stage training and inference framework.
+To address these challenges, we design \name\, a novel system that leverages LLMs to generate semantic interpretations of sensor readings and activity labels, aiming to improve cross-dataset human activity recognition. \name\ consists of three key components. (i) Generation: we carefully design prompts to guide LLMs in generating semantic interpretations and develop an iterative re-generation method to ensure high-quality semantic outputs. (ii) Alignment: we design a semantic interpretation alignment module to enhance understanding of semantic interpretations based on a text encoder to encode interpretations and two contrastive learning tasks to improve the alignment between activities and sensor readings. (iii) Deployment: We introduce a lightweight, two-stage training and inference framework.
 First, we train the semantic interpretation alignment module, then design and train a sensor reading encoder to map sensor data to the semantic interpretation space.
 For inference on mobile devices, we use the trained encoder to obtain sensor reading encodings and measure their similarity to activity label semantics to determine the HAR results.